 Conducting research and development is central to our business model.
-The majority of our operating expenses to date have been for research and development activities related to ARX-01, ARX-02 and ARX-03.
+The majority of our operating expenses in 2012 and 2011 have been for research and development activities related to ARX-01.
 Research and development expenses included the following:

-- expenses incurred under agreements with CROs and clinical trial sites; - employee- and consultant-related expenses, which include salaries, benefits and stock-based compensation; - · payments to third party pharmaceutical and engineering development contractors; - · payments to third party manufacturers; and - depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, depreciation of leasehold improvements and equipment and laboratory and other supply costs.
+- expenses incurred under agreements with contract research organizations and clinical trial sites; - · employee- and consultant-related expenses, which include salaries, benefits and stock-based compensation; - payments to third party pharmaceutical and engineering development contractors; - · payments to third party manufacturers; and depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities and equipment, depreciation of leasehold improvements and equipment and laboratory and other supply costs.

 Product candidates in late stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of late stage clinical trials.
-We plan to increase our research and development expenses for the foreseeable future as we seek to complete development of ARX-01, execute activities associated with the clinical work related to ARX-04 and subsequently advance the development of ARX-02 and ARX-03 provided that additional funding or corporate partnership resources are available to support these programs.
+We plan to increase our research and development expenses for the foreseeable future as we seek to complete development of ARX-01, execute activities associated with the clinical work related to ARX-04 and subsequently advance the development of ARX-02 and ARX-03, provided that additional funding or corporate partnership resources are available to support the two latter programs.

 We track external development expenses on a program-by-program basis.
 Our development resources are shared among all of our programs.
 Compensation and benefits, facilities, depreciation, stock-based compensation, and development support services are not allocated specifically to projects and are considered research and development overhead.
-Below is a summary of our research and development expenses during the three and nine months ended September 30, 2011 and 2010 (in thousands):
+Below is a summary of our research and development expenses during the three months ended March 31, 2012 and 2011 (in thousands):